misingnoglic/misingnoglic.github.io/_posts/2018-09-18-college-guide.markdown

 I owe a lot of my growth in programming, love of computer science, and thoughts about CS education to this teacher.
 Before taking this class, I didn't think I was really good at any specific topics, and had no idea what I wanted to do with the rest of my life.
 After this class, I still didn't really know what "computer science" was, but I knew that I at least wanted to give it a shot!

+Not much happened my senior year of college.
+Despite knowing that I wanted to study CS<